-Metallica, Megadeth And Slayer Featured In Murder In The Front Row
+Metallica, Megadeth & Slayer Featured In Murder In The Front Row

 The film is loosely based on Harald Oimoen and Brian Lew’s 2012 photo-journal of the same name.
 The documentary director Adam Dubin fell in love with the book because it didn’t just concentrate on Metallica who have since gone on to become something of a household name.

 Dubin explained, “What I loved about the book is that it wasn’t just about Metallica.
 It was documenting a vibrant scene, where all the bands were equal and there was real camaraderie.
 The photos captured the sweat of the clubs, the ringing in your ears and the power of young people.

-“Harald and Brian captured the humanity of it, and they understood that I was somebody who could bring that out in a film.”
+Harald and Brian captured the humanity of it, and they understood that I was somebody who could bring that out in a film.”

 Dubin added that although the popular conception is that there is a big four of metal, in his opinion there should be a big five which includes Exodus.
 The director is of the opinion that Murder In The Front Row will inspire viewers to rethink the contribution Kirk Hammett made to the thrash scene.
 Hammett founded Exodus in the Bay Area at least three years before Metallica arrived on the scene like heavyweight champions.